pyconau/2018.pycon-au.org/_pages/attend/tickets.md

 ### Alcohol
 No venue used for PyCon AU 2018 will be serving alcohol.

 Liquor licensing laws in Australia requires persons to be aged 18 years and older before they can lawfully drink alcohol.
-Those who look under 25 years old may be required to show identification such as a Passport (non-Australian driver licences are generally not accepted) to licensed premises proving they are 18 years old or older.
+A majority of establishments who serve or sell alcohol will ask to be shown identification such as a Passport (non-Australian driver licences are generally not accepted) to proving they are 18 years old or older.

 ### Visas

 Anyone who lives outside Australia will need a passport and may require a visa to gain entry into Australia.
 Please contact your local Australian Embassy department to determine your travel needs.
 You should take into account the Cancellation Policy above and do this well in advance of the event.

-Where a letter of invitation is required, one will be issued by event organisers for accepted Speakers and Invited Speakers only.
+Where a letter of invitation is required, one will only be issued by event organisers for accepted Speakers and Invited Speakers.